CommandMC/HeroicWiki/Home.md

 ### Which games does Heroic not Support?
 For now, Heroic does not support games that:
 * Needs Origin or UPlay to be downloaded, since those games need to be activated in another launcher and are not downloaded even on Epic's official Launcher.
-* Games that have optional downloads, like Fortnite and Cyberpunk 2077.
-For those games what you can do is to use the official launcher or Legendary to download them and then import the game on Heroic.